-Bullish Symmetrical Triangle Chart Pattern
+Bullish Symmetrical Triangle

-Bearish Symmetrical Triangle Chart Pattern
+Bearish Symmetrical Triangle

-Taking Positions After the Symmetrical Triangles Breakouts
+Taking Positions After Symmetrical Triangles Breakouts

 You have to calculate your positions size based on the stop loss size, not to lose a lot when you choose the wider stop loss.
 You should choose your position size in a way that you always take a 2-3% risk, no matter how wide or tight the stop loss is.

 As you see on the below screenshot, the price went down to retest the broken resistance, after a candlestick broke above the resistance and closed above it.
 Retesting is something that markets do sometimes.
-It means, when the market breaks above a resistance, it sometimes goes down to retest the broken resistance.
+It means, when a market breaks above a resistance, it sometimes goes down to retest the broken resistance.
 A broken resistance should work as a support.
 It is the same with support breakout.
 A broken support line should work as a resistance during the retesting attempt.

 Retesting assures you that the broken support or resistance is valid.
-When a support or resistance line is valid, it will work as a resistance or support line after the breakout and during the retesting.
+When a support or resistance line is valid, it will work as a resistance or support line after the breakout and during retesting.
 If a broken resistance doesn’t let the price go down and candlesticks close above, it means the broken resistance is valid, and you can trust its breakout to go long.

 This is something you can clearly see on the below screenshot.
-Some smart traders wait for the market to retest the broken resistance or support.
+Some smart traders wait for the markets to retest the broken resistance or support.
 A valid retesting assures that the resistance or support is valid and its breakout is reliable and trustworthy.
-After the breakout, if the market violates the broken support or resistance, you have to be careful not to take any positions, because it means either the support or resistance line you plotted on the chart is invalid, or, it is valid but the market has violated it and it cannot work as a resistance or support after the breakout.
+After the breakout, if the market violates the broken support or resistance, you have to be careful not to take any positions, because it means either the support or resistance line you plotted on the chart is invalid, or it is valid but the market has violated it and it cannot work as a resistance or support after the breakout.
 It increases the probability of hitting your stop loss.

-Please look at the below screenshot carefully and pay attention to the entry and stop loss levels, as well as the market retesting attempt after the resistance breakout.
+Please look at the screenshot below carefully and pay attention to the entry and stop loss levels, as well as the market retesting attempt after the resistance breakout.